 The popularity of chat rooms might have peaked about fifteen years ago, but they still attract millions of users every year.
 Forums have continued to maintain their popularity throughout the years.
 Some users of chat rooms and forums attempt to use the services to solicit minors for sexual activities either online or in person, which is why law enforcement agencies often conduct sting operations to catch predators on these sites.
 If you have been arrested after soliciting sex with a minor or sending harmful matter with the intent of seducing a minor, a chat room charges attorney in San Diego can help you fight the charges.

 Chat Room Police Sting Operations

-One of the most common ways for police to catch people who are trying to meet minors for sex or those who share child pornography with others online is to pose as minors or other fans of child pornography in chat rooms and forums.
-If you were arrested for a sex crime due to your behavior on a chat room, it is critical you speak with a lawyer as soon as possible.
-In police sting operations, it is very common for a suspect’s rights to be violated and for entrapment to occur.
-Additionally, computer crimes cases are highly complex and investigators occasionally perform illegal search and seizure methods that can render evidence ineligible to be used in court.
+One of the most common ways for police to catch people trying to meet minors for sex or those who share child pornography with others online is to pose as minors or other fans of child pornography in chat rooms and forums.
+If you were arrested for a sex crime due to your behavior in a chat room, call a lawyer as soon as possible.
+In police sting operations, it is very common for a suspect’s rights to be violated and entrapment to occur.
+Additionally, computer crimes cases are highly complex, and investigators occasionally perform illegal search and seizure methods that can render evidence ineligible to be used in court.

 Do Not Attempt to Defend Yourself!